7 Viking Romance Novels For Myth Lover

 3. A History of the Vikings

 This book goes into incredible detail, particularly about the Scandinavian countries.
 It nearly always deals with places like England, Ireland, Francia, and Russia, where they were active and writing.
 There are individual chapters here dealing with those countries and the political landscape of the time.
-It covers the entire 300 year period in incredible detail.
-So, it’s a lovely book because it covers a whole lot culturally, and it talks about what would have been important socially to the Vikings.
+It covers the entire 300-year period in incredible detail.
+So, it’s a lovely book because it covers a whole lot culturally and discusses what would have been socially important to the Vikings.

-The book was first published in the 1960s, and it is a revised edition.
-But it was not revised last year, and it was revised in the 1980s.
-So that tells you how long this book has been around.
-I would not recommend it to you for that alone because so much has changed in historical scholarship in the past 50 years that it was tough to recommend anything past ten years ago.
-Anything older than ten years is something that’s probably not of much value anymore beyond the basic historical fact.
+The book was first published in the 1960s and is a revised edition.
+But it was not revised last year; it was revised in the 1980s, which tells you how long this book has been around.
+However, I would not recommend it solely because historical scholarship has changed in the past 50 years.
+It was tough to recommend anything past ten years ago, and anything older than ten years is probably not of much value anymore beyond the basic historical facts.

-But historians’ biases and the things that historians personally were putting into their books and the arguments they were making that can’t be of too much value passed around 20 years.
+But historians’ biases, the things they personally put into their books, and the arguments they made that can’t be of too much value passed around 20 years.
 Things change so quickly in our landscape.
-Historians thought things that were valuable 50 years ago are suddenly no longer of any importance in 20 years.
-But to my mind, there has never been a better comprehensive non-fiction romance book on the Vikings than this one.
+Historians thought things that were valuable 50 years ago would suddenly no longer be of any importance in 20 years.
+But I think there has never been a better comprehensive non-fiction romance book on the Vikings than this one.

 A History of the Vikings